Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers: Preliminaries

 \section{Preliminaries}

 In this section, we describe a blind protocol and explain the blind protocol with two servers, which is the basis of the protocol proposed in our study.

-\subsection{Blind quantum computation protocol}
+\subsection{Blind Quantum Computation Protocol}

 In this subsection, we first describe a blind protocol.
-The blind protocol, first proposed by Childs\cite{Childs}, is a security protocol that hides the input and output and the computation process from the server.
-To be more specific, when the user delegate his calculation using the blind protocol, the server is unable to distinguish whether the various delegated calculations are the same or even different.
-A classical analogue is known as fully homomorphic encryption, where the input and output are encrypted while the calculation is performed\cite{FHE}.
-The server delegated the calculation using fully homomorphic encryption does not know about the input and output, but it does know about the operation being performed.
+The blind protocol, first proposed by Childs\cite{Childs}, is a security protocol that hides a user's input/output and calculation process from a server.
+To be more specific, when a user uses blind protocol to delegate his computation, the server has no way of knowing whether the multiple delegated calculations are the same or even different.
+A classical analog is a fully homomorphic encryption, where the input and output are encrypted while the calculation is performed\cite{FHE}.
+The fully homomorphic encryption server delegated the calculation has no knowledge of the input/output, but it knows about the operation being performed.
 Therefore, the blind protocol is superior to the fully homomorphic encryption in terms of security because it can also hide the calculation process.
 There are currently no known blind protocols in classical computation using classical computer servers.
 For this reason, blind protocols are a unique advantage of quantum computation.

-Broadbent, Fitzsimons and Kashefi give the following definition of the blind protocol\cite{BFK}. \begin{defn}[Blindness{\cite[Definition 2]{BFK}}] Let P be a quantum delegated computation on input X and let L(X) be any function of the input.
-We say that a quantum delegated computation protocol is blind while leaking at most L(X) if, on user's input X, for any fixed Y = L(X), the following two conditions when given Y : \begin{itemize} \item[1.]
-The distribution of the classical information obtained by Server in P is independent of X. \item[2.]Given the distribution of classical information described in 1, the state of the quantum system obtained by Server in P is fixed and independent of X. \end{itemize} \end{defn}
+Broadbent, Fitzsimons, and Kashefi give the following definition of the blind protocol\cite{BFK}. \begin{defn}[Blindness{\cite[Definition 2]{BFK}}] Let P be a quantum delegated computation on input X and let L(X) be any function of the input.
+We say that a quantum delegated computation protocol is blind while leaking at most L(X) if, on user's input X, for any fixed Y = L(X), the following two conditions when given Y: \begin{itemize} \item[1.]
+The distribution of the classical information obtained by server in P is independent of X. \item[2.]Given the distribution of classical information described in 1, the state of the quantum system obtained by server in P is fixed and independent of X. \end{itemize} \end{defn}

-A computational protocol that satisfies definition \ref{defn:Blindness} is called the blind protocol.
-This definition allows the server to know calculation-independent information such as the size of gates and information about protocol instructions, but does not allow it to obtain calculation-dependent information that can distinguish between any calculations.
+The blind protocol is a computational protocol that satisfies definition \ref{defn:Blindness}.
+This definition allows the server to know calculation-independent information such as the size of gates and information about protocol instructions but does not allow it to obtain calculation-dependent information that can distinguish between any calculations.

-\subsection{Two server blind protocol}
+\subsection{Two Server Blind Protocol}